DES-Lab/AALpy/README.md

 please check out our **Wiki**.
 On Wiki, you will find more detailed examples on how to use AALpy.
 - [https://github.com/emuskardin/AALpy/wiki](https://github.com/emuskardin/AALpy/wiki)

-For the **official documentation** of all classes and methods check out:
+For the **official documentation** of all classes and methods, check out:
 - [https://emuskardin.github.io/AALpy/docs_index.html](https://emuskardin.github.io/AALpy/docs_index.html)

 **Interactive examples** can be found in the [notebooks](https://github.com/emuskardin/AALpy/tree/master/notebooks) folder.